zxj719/leo_log/README.md

 Prepared for tomorrow lab session.
 Packed up several pkgs in order to make the leo slam successfully.
 Merge nav2.rviz into robot.rviz.
 1. Tomorrow, we will first try to use the laser.launch.xml in my teleop_leo repo without the sourcing rplidar_create_rules.sh, or we need to put the source file into /etc self start file along with the robot starting itself in raspberri pi.
 2. Secondly, set up laser.launch.xml and laser.urdf.xacro and launch then in robot urdf file and robot.launch.xml respectively.
-3. Thirdly, we need to connect joy or keyboard with nuc nd send order.
+3. Thirdly, we need to connect joy or keyboard with nuc and send order.
 4. Lastly, I need to convert real_leo launch files from .launch to .xml.

+## 6th, March
+### 19:08
+Today lab session, I still got stuck in the problem that /tf topic won't publish the transformation between lidar and base_link, and I did what I had planned, but it didn't work.
+The gap bwtween the simulation and reality is wider than i expected.
+Now, I would focus more on the simulaiton and find a way to realize the task that the robot should perform an automous navigation to find the object.

 leo_viz